atticedit/jukebox-jury/README.md

     * Artist
     * Genre
     * Intensity (integer from 1 to 5 representing a point on the spectrum from tranquil to frenzied)
-    * Focusing (“true” if conducive to concentration)
+    * Focusing (1 if conducive to concentration and 0 if not)
-  * Print a list of the 20 artists most conducive to concentration
-  * Print a list of the 20 genres most conducive to concentration
+  * Import song data exported from iTunes
-  * Print a report of the combinations of genre and intensity most conducive to concentration
+  * Print a list of the combinations of genre and intensity with the most songs conducive to concentration

 ## Interesting Query